ai4os/ai4-docs/source/howtos/deploy/oscar.rst

 1. Choose your module and deploy
 --------------------------------

-The first step is to choose a module from the :doc:`Dashboard</reference/dashboard>`.
+The first step is to choose a module from the :ref:`Dashboard <dashboard>`.
 Under the ``Platform Categories`` tag section, select any module that has the tag ``AI4 Inference``.

 In this tutorial, we will demonstrate a simple prediction using the popular `YOLO module <https://dashboard.cloud.ai4eosc.eu/marketplace/modules/ai4os-yolov8-torch>`__.